ADGEfficiency/climate-news-db/README.md

 # Climate News Database

-A comprehensive system for collecting, storing, and visualizing climate change news articles from major international newspapers.
+The climate-news-db has two goals:

-1. create a dataset of climate change newspaper articles for NLP researchers,
+1. Create a dataset of climate change newspaper articles for NLP researchers,
-2. provide a web application for users to view climate change news.
+2. Provide a web application for users to view climate change news.

-## Overview

-The climate-news-db serves two primary purposes:

-1. **Research Dataset**: Create a curated dataset of climate change newspaper articles for NLP researchers and data scientists
-2. **Web Visualization**: Provide interactive web applications to explore and analyze climate news coverage patterns

-## Architecture

-The project consists of two main components:

-### Python Data Pipeline
-- **Web scraping** using Scrapy framework
-- **Data processing** and storage in SQLite database
-- **Article analysis** using GPT for scientific accuracy and tone assessment

-### Go Web Dashboard
-- **Modern web interface** built with Go + Gin framework
-- **Responsive design** using Tailwind CSS
-- **Real-time statistics** and newspaper comparison

 ## Quick Start